01. Asbestos Use in Insulation

 Insulation Case Set Precedent for Future Asbestos Litigation

-One of the first successful asbestos insulation cases involved a man named Clarence Borel.
+One of the first successful asbestos insulation cases involved an industrial insulation worker.

-Borel was exposed to asbestos throughout his 30-year career as an industrial insulation worker.
-From 1936 to 1969, Borel was in contact with asbestos insulation daily.
+The worker, Clarence Borel, was exposed to asbestos throughout his 30-year career.
+From 1936 to 1969, he was in contact with asbestos insulation daily.
+He was not required to wear a respirator or any personal protective equipment (PPE).

-The remaining plaintiffs were:
+The remaining companies involved in Borel’s case were:

 - Armstrong Cork Corporation